www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Support LSP in editor via [Eclipse LSP4J](https://github.com/eclipse-lsp4j/lsp4j), [LSPs](https://github.com/qualified/lsps) and CodeMirror.
 * [ ] Create a test framework, that tests a problem definition just like `EditorProcessorTest#TEST_OPTIMIZATION_GUI`, but abstracts away the fact, that the full stack is tested.
+* [ ] Real GUI for website's layout tree like GUI programs for file management.